All Episodes

 But your question is now very relevant.

-Now it's a good question.
+Now, it's a good question.

 Now we can ask Hispanics.

-We got the president of the United States and his attorney general in charge of a program that ultimately resulted in Mexican citizens being killed, including a U.S. border agent, by the way, in addition to Mexican citizens.
+We got the President of the United States and his Attorney General in charge of a program that ultimately resulted in Mexican citizens being killed, including a U.S. border agent, by the way, in addition to Mexican citizens.

-And yet he's out pandering for the Latino vote, but he doesn't care.
+And yet, he's out pandering for the Latino vote, but he doesn't care.

-He obviously put weapons, he created crimes.
+He created crimes.

 And Obama knew that that was going to happen, wanted it to happen, wanted there to be crimes with these weapons, folks.

-That's he wanted an assault weapons ban.
+He wanted an assault weapons ban.

 He couldn't get one politically.